-Co-creation, put simply, is the process of creating ideas and concepts collaboratively.
+Co-creation, put simply, is the process of creating ideas and concepts collaboratively, between brands and consumers.
 It’s more than just a brainstorming exercise with a bunch of people; it’s about allowing others to take an active part in the conceptual process.

 Of course, this kind of fluid and collaborative creative methodology can be at risk of spiralling out of control.
-It requires clear objectives and careful management to ensure it generates insightful and useable results.
+It requires clear objectives and expert management to ensure it generates insightful and actionable results.

 Co-creation is a truly effective way to gain true consumer insight.
 At PLAY we find it helps our clients to:

-Of course, co-creation is not without its challenges.
-These include:
+Of course, co-creation is not without its challenges!